adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 }
 ```

-In case of errors, you can access the error using `this.error` property inside the `completed` method.
+You can access the error using the `this.error` property inside the `completed` method in case of errors.

 ## Executing commands programmatically
-Executing other commands from the same process programmatically is actually not a good practice.
-Commands are NOT meant to be consumed by the other parts of the code as **they export a user interface** and **not a coding interface**.
+Executing other commands in the same process is not a good practice.
+Commands are NOT meant to be consumed by the different parts of the code as **they export a user interface** and **not a coding interface**.
 For example:

 - You find the status of a command from the process exit code and NOT some return value.
 - Commands dump their state to the terminal directly and don't store it inside some property to be accessed programmatically.